javajet/learn-scala-by-example/README.md

 &nbsp;

-Next steps would be to introduce monads into Clojure to give more granular and flexible error reporting and asynchronous processing - but I leave that as an exercise for the reader!
+Next steps would be to introduce monads into this Clojure code (as we did before with Scala) to give more granular and flexible error reporting and asynchronous processing - but I leave that as an exercise for the reader!

 &nbsp;